-A deeply divided Maryland high court agreed to allow us to vote on congressional redistricting plan.
+A deeply divided Maryland high court agreed to allow us to vote on congressional redistricting plans.

-The plaintiff are the some of the powers that be among Maryland democrats: Dennis Whitley III (who gets his name on the case), Matthew Thomas, Anne Neal and Karren Jo Pope-Onwukwe.
+The plaintiffs are some of the powers to be among Maryland Democrats: Dennis Whitley III (who gets his name on the case), Matthew Thomas, Anne Neal, and Karren Jo Pope-Onwukwe.

 Basically, the referendum’s opponents wanted the court to throw out some of the petitions that had been signed to bring this issue to the voters.
 But I would be lying if I said I fully understood it.